Workers' Compensation for Overexertion Injuries in PA

 • Herniated disc (back injury)

-• Meniscus tear causing knee injury
+• Meniscus tear causing a knee injury

 • Bursitis (shoulder injury)